nmortari/LTRCOM-2000/docs/TemplatesAndCloning/ChangeTheUCSServerProfileTemplate.md

 ![Change The Template 2](./ChangeTheTemplate2.png "Change The Template 2")

-Go to Policies and find the LAN-SRVX policy -> Click on edit -> Next.
+Go to Policies and find the LAN-SRVxx policy -> Click on edit -> Next.
 Find the vNic which is not linked and click on the 3 dots behind it and link it to the correct vNic Template

 **Do not** click on “Detach from Template”.